ORIGINAL JELLYFISH COSTUME

 I have always loved designing original costumes.
-In the case of the Jellyfish dress, it's been in the back of my head for several years, maybe as long as a decade, ever since I visited an extensive Jellyfish exhibit.
+In the case of the jellyfish dress, it's been in the back of my head for several years, maybe as long as a decade, ever since I visited an extensive jellyfish exhibit.
 I was absolutely fascinated by the delicacy and movement of these creatures, and wondered what the electroluminescent organic element would be like translated into a garment.
-Then, years later, I watched Princess Jellyfish and felt amazed that a mangaka had the same fascination with Jellyfish and created such a wonderful story from it.
-This costume became the fulfillment of a personal creative idea, as well as a ode of love to Kuragehime.
+Then, years later, I watched Princess Jellyfish and felt amazed that a mangaka had the same fascination with jellyfish and created such a wonderful story from it.
+This costume became the fulfillment of a personal creative idea, as well as an ode of love to Kuragehime.

 How I made this costume:

-After a lot of research and sketchig out the design, I constructed a bodice that is lined and steel boned.
-I also made a short hoopskirt and created multiple layers of ruffled skirts over it.
-The outer layer of the jellyfish skirt is sparkle organza, which has piping for reinforcement and to add to the jellyfish look.
+After a lot of research and sketching out the design, I constructed a bodice that is lined and steel boned.
+I also made a short hoop skirt and created multiple layers of ruffled skirts over it.
+The outer layer of the jellyfish skirt is sparkle organza which has piping for reinforcement and to add to the jellyfish look.
 The same piping is sewn into each ruffled tendril.
 I wanted an asymmetrical look with the skirt and dramatic collar.

 The embellishing process for this costume was definitely the longest, lol.